OiNutter/Obscura/README.md

 Rotates an image by the specified amount of degrees.
 Takes one optional parameter:

 - `center` Defines the center of rotation.
-Currently just takes a string e.g. 'top right'.
+Currently just takes a string e.g. `'top right'`.
 The string can be formatted any way as long as it contains one of the valid x and y strings in it.
-Valid strings are 'top', 'bottom', 'left', 'right' and 'center'.
+Valid strings are `'top'`, `'bottom'`, `'left'`, `'right'` and `'center'`.
 For the exact center you can just use center once.
 I will be adding the facility to specify co-ordinates in the next version.
-Defaults to 'center'
+Defaults to `'center'`.

+###Flip###

+	camera.flip([direction]);

+Flips the image across the specified axis.
+If no parameter is passed it will default to 'horizontal', other option is 'vertial'.

+###Reflect###

+	camera.reflect()